Question: What could be asked of me during this process?

 It would be easy for us to ask everyone for more than a resume.
 The intention however is to provide a level of comfort to a person that their application has some likelihood of success before they are encouraged to invest more time and energy into a recruitment project.

 Our guarantee is that we will not knowingly encourage a person to remain in a process when either (a) they do not match closely enough to client’s selection criteria; or (b) other applications have a much closer alignment to the criteria.

 Question: Will it make any difference if I wait until the closing date to send my resume?

 Yes, it will make a difference – for you.
 The process begins for each person soon after their resume is received.
-It usually works sequentially, i.e. a resume arrives; the invitation to provide a 2-page response; a video conference; references; and the 60-second video.
+It usually works sequentially, i.e. a resume arrives; the invitation to provide a 2-page response; a video conference; and references.
 We do not wait until closing date to start the process with everyone at the same time.

 Since we only ask for a resume as an expression of interest, we encourage this to be provided when you decide to pursue the opportunity, rather than waiting until the closing date.

 Applications arriving at closing date are not disadvantaged.
 However, to meet the client’s shortlisting date, the later applications will experience tighter timelines, with steps likely to occur concurrently.

 Question: When should I speak to referees?
 How does this process operate?